FunTimeCoding/mysql-tools/README.md

 ## Usage

-This section explains how to use this project.
+This section explains how to use the project.

 Run the main program.